gaand/wdi_2_js_demo_spa/README.md

 Show an instructor your *beautiful DRY code.*

-### Demo
+## Demo

 I'm still not happy about some of this.
-Specifically, that in the playlist we expose to client code a method, getSongs, that should ONLY be used inside another Playlist method.
+Specifically, that in the playlist we expose to client code contains a method, getSongs, that should ONLY be used inside another Playlist method.

 And generating a Song id should be a responsibility of the Song class.
 Why should the Playlist know that a Song needs an id?
 It shouldn't.

 ### Encapsulation with Closure and IIFE.

-Remember that when we invoke a function that function will have all it's variables and inner functions contained within that function's **scope**.
+Remember that when we invoke a function that outer function will have all it's variables and inner functions contained within that outer function's **scope**.

 #### Encapsulation
-We can hide, **encapsulate**, that function's variables and inner functions from all client code outside of that function.
+We can hide, **encapsulate**, that outer function's variables and inner functions from all client code outside of that function.
 Another words, we are making these inner functions and variables **private**.

+Usually these are **private**, because we don't what to give client code the ability to change my internal implementation.

 #### Closure
-We can also return an inner function or variable defined in that function.
-And that returned inner function still has access to all that function's **scope**.
+We can also return inner functions or variables defined inside that outer function.
+And that returned inner function still has access to all that outer function's **scope**.
 This ability or behavior is called **closure**.

 #### Immediate Invoked Function Expression(IIFE)